 It is also a member of the Schengen area.

 With a population of 38.5 million people it is the six most populous country in the EU.
 Poland’s capital and most populated city is Warsaw which is estimated to have 1.7 million inhabitancies, making it the 9th largest city in Europe.

 Warsaw was once considered one of the most beautiful cities in the world and was commonly referred to as the Paris of the East until WW2.
 It is also a significant centre for polish research and development, science, technology and media.

 Healthcare and medical services in Poland are available in some of the best equipped hospitals and clinics in world, comparable with the standards of western European countries.
 Many of these care facilities are state run, but there are some private care providers which specialise in medical travel.

-Polish medical institutions are certified by the Polish Ministry of Health and are recognized by the EU and other international agents.
-ISO, Trent Accreditation Scheme or TAS from the UK and the European Society for Quality in Healthcare are some of the International accreditations awarded to Polish medical institutions.
+Polish medical institutions are certified by the Polish Ministry of Health and are recognised by the EU and other international agents.
+ISO, Trent Accreditation Scheme or TAS from the UK and the European Society for Quality in Healthcare are some of the International accreditation awarded to Polish medical institutions.

 There is a very specific focus on the education of healthcare providers in Poland.
 Medical doctors, as well as dentists, are required to do at least one-year internship before they are eligible to take their national exams.
 Only when the national medical exam is passed can a medical or dental licence be issued to a doctor.

 All medical professionals a required to register with the Chamber of Physicians and Dentists in Poland to practice.
 Additionally, a compulsory post graduate system was introduced, and is based on the Continuous Professional Development system currently in use by prominent European nations.